Izaan17/Bake-2.0/README.md

 Bake is a simple tool that makes it easy to convert your Python scripts into terminal commands.
 Instead of typing `python3 /path/to/your/script.py`, you can create simple command aliases that run your scripts from anywhere.

+## Why I Made This Tool

+As a developer, I often found myself running various Python scripts from different directories, which required typing long file paths and using `python3` every time.
+This was not only inefficient but also cumbersome.
+I wanted a way to quickly execute my scripts as if they were native terminal commands, without manually adding them to my system's PATH or creating shell aliases.
+Thus, Bake was born—a lightweight, user-friendly tool to simplify command management for Python scripts.

+## Purpose and Need

+Bake addresses a common problem faced by developers, sysadmins, and automation enthusiasts who frequently use Python scripts.
+Instead of repeatedly navigating directories and running scripts with `python3 script.py`, Bake allows users to create system-wide aliases with ease.
+It eliminates the need for manual shell configurations and provides a seamless way to manage script-based commands across different shell environments.

 ## Features

 - Convert Python scripts into system-wide commands